charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 this.onAddressChange = this.onAddressChange.bind(this);
 ```

 The call to bind shown above is the traditional way to solve this problem.
-I was enamored of the arrow function syntax and thought it a nice better way to solve the "invalid this" problem.
+I was enamored of the arrow function syntax and thought it a better way to solve the "invalid **this**" problem.
 But that solution is not certain to make it into the final ES6 spec.
-So I'm opting for this alternative solution, even if we lose the array function syntax.
+So I'm opting for this alternative solution, even if we lose the arrow function syntax.

 See the **setQuiet** method in this gist for a complete working example of the fix: